Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 __Recall & Precision In Context__

 - _RECALL_ = Cases of cardiomegaly correctly identified divided by (cardiomegaly cases correctly identified __+__ cardiomegaly cases incorrectly labeled as no cardiomegaly)
+- _PRECISION_ = Cases of cardiomegaly correctly identified divided by (cardiomegaly cases correctly identified __+__ no cardiomegaly cases incorrectly labeled as having cardiomegaly)